marko03kostic/argppp/README.md

 # argppp
-C argument parser that actually supports subcommands.
+argp++ is a C argument parser that actually supports subcommands, inspired by GNUs argp.